 Hello!
 This is the personal webpage of Dr Mike Katell.
 I am an Ethics Fellow at The Alan Turing Institute in London, England.
-I am an information and data ethicist whose research concerns technology policy, law, social justice, and human rights.
-In my blog you’ll find posts in which I search for the meaning and value of technology in our lives.
+I am an AI ethicist and critical data scholar whose research concerns the politics and policy of data and technology.
+In my occasionally updated blog you’ll find posts in which I search for the meaning and value of technology in our lives.
 I also occasionally post about my life in London, bicycling, activism, and other topics that interest me.

 In addition to my work at the Turing, I am co-director of the research cooperative, the Critical Platform Studies Group.
 CritPlat, as we like to call it, is a collection of people and ideas seeking to hold a mirror to the world of technology and platforms, offering a critical and activist lens.